Maryland Route 755: Route description

 MD 755 begins at an entrance to the Edgewood Area of Aberdeen Proving Ground; the highway continues south into the military installation as Wise Road.
-This gate is open from 6:00 am to 6:00 pm weekdays and allows entry for persons with a Government ID; visitors to the Edgewood Area of Aberdeen Proving Ground must use the gate along MD 24.
+This gate is open from 6:00 am to 6:00 pm on weekdays and allows entry for persons with a Government ID; visitors to the Edgewood Area of Aberdeen Proving Ground must use the gate along MD 24.
 The state highway heads north as a two-lane undivided road that passes under Amtrak's Northeast Corridor railroad line and passes by two entrances to the Edgewood station, which is a stop on MARC's Penn Line.
 After leaving the village of Edgewood and passing Trimble Road, MD 755 expands to a three-lane road with a center left-turn lane.
 The state highway continues north through residential subdivisions until an acute intersection with MD 24 (Emmorton Road).
 Beyond that intersection, MD 755 expands to a four-lane undivided highway and enters a commercial area before reaching its northern terminus at US 40 (Pulaski Highway).
 Edgewood Road continues north as a two-lane county highway that crosses Winters Run, has a one-lane underpass of CSX's Philadelphia Subdivision railroad line, and intersects MD 7 before veering northeast to another intersection with MD 24 just south of Interstate 95 (I-95).

 MD 755 is a part of the National Highway System as an intermodal connector between the Edgewood MARC station and MD 24.